Glossary of Terms

 Ability Points: DEXterity, ENDurance, and PREsence; required for use of various skills.

 Age of Council (AoC): A universal date system used in Wyvern Rising.
-Dates are determined by the number of years since creation of the Peace Council.
+Dates are determined by the number of years since the creation of the Peace Council.
 Years before the inception of the Council are designated by PreC (Pre-Council).

-After Action Report (AAR): An After Action Report is a detailed report detailing what a character is doing in between events, including crafting and travelling.
+After Action Report (AAR): An After Action Report is a detailed report detailing what a character is doing in between events, including crafting and traveling.
 If a player does not wish to go anywhere, see anyone, or do anything, an AAR is not required to be submitted.
 All AARs must be submitted by the Sunday following an event.

 Armed: Having a weapon or shield ‘readied’ even if you do not have the skill to use it.
 Both bows/crossbows and arrows/bolts are considered weapons.